 Note that according to this definition, liquidity transfers to/from T2S DCAs would be considered critical payments, thus would be eligible for the processing in contingency.
-However, the possibility to use auto-collateralisation and existing T2S DCA balances may reduce the impact in T2S and hence liquidity transfers will not be processed via the CM in a contingency situation.
+However, the possibility to use auto-collateralisation and existing T2S DCA balances may reduce the impact in T2S and hence contingency liquidity will CM transfers not be processed via the in а situation.